The Volokh Conspiracy

 Yesterday's ruling is not a decision on the merits.
 It does not resolve the issue of whether Trump administration had the authority to divert the funds.
 The trial court and – eventually – the DC Circuit have yet to consider that issue.
 But the administration's position on the merits is weak for a variety of reasons discussed in lower court rulings on the subject (see here, here, and here).
 I discussed some additional flaws in the administration's position here.

 The administration could potentially appeal the DC Circuit's standing ruling to the Supreme Court.
 If the Supreme Court decides to take the case, it might preclude the district court from addressing the merits until after the justices review the standing issue.
 I hope and expect that Judge Sentelle's analysis will appeal to the conservative originalists on the Court.
-If even two of the five conservatives (or six, if new Trump appointee Amy Coney Barrett gets confirmed) join with the five liberals, the DC Circuit ruling will be affirmed.
+If even two of the five conservatives (or six, if new Trump appointee Amy Coney Barrett gets confirmed) join with the three liberals, the DC Circuit ruling will be affirmed.

 If Joe Biden wins the presidential election, the border wall cases might all become moot, because he has promised to end Trump's border wall diversion.
 But even if that happens, the DC Circuit ruling will still be an important decision, because it sets a precedent for future congressional lawsuits challenging executive diversion of funds without congressional authorization.